-QuickPick tickets like this $158 million winning ticket held by Illinois Lottery Supt.
-Michael Jones can win, but they also have a big flaw you should know about.
+This $158 million winning ticket held by Illinois Lottery Supt.
+Michael Jones is a QuickPick win, but these kinds of tickets also have a big flaw.

-If you're at the lottery store and forgotten to bring your Profiles, and there's not enough time to go back home, forget it.
+If you're at the lottery store and forgotten to bring your Silver Lotto System tickets, and there's not enough time to go back home, forget it.
 Don't fall into the trap of buying QuickPick tickets.

 Apart from not having any control over the numbers you're given, QuickPicks have a big problem.